phalpern/WG21-halpern/vector-execution-models.md

 For code that cannot be translated directly into SIMD instructions the compiler must ensure that the program behaves _as if_ every step, down to a specified level of granularity, were executed simultaneously on every lane.
-In ISPC, the level of granularity is the code that executes between two _sequence points_ as defined in the C standard.
-Thus, for three consecutive steps, A, B, C, that cannot be translated into SIMD instructions, the compiler must generate A0, A1, A2, A3, B0, B1, B2, B3, C0, C1, C2, C3 (or use three loops) in order to get correct execution on four lanes.
+(In ISPC, for example, the level of granularity is specified as the code that executes between two _sequence points_ as defined in the C standard.)
+Thus, for three consecutive
+steps, A, B, C, that cannot be translated into SIMD instructions, the compiler must generate A0, A1, A2, A3, B0, B1, B2, B3, C0, C1, C2, C3 (or use three
+loops) in order to get correct execution on four lanes.
 Of course, this can